 The Group has leases for premises and recognizes all leases (with a few exceptions that are presented below) in the statement of financial position as a leasing liability for the obligation to pay future fixed lease payments and a right-of-use asset as an expression of the right to use an underlying asset.
-The lease liability is measured at amortized cost by applying the effective interest method.
-Therefore, lease payments are allocated between amortization of the lease liability and interest cost.
+The lease liability is valued at the present value of the lease payments.

 Lease payments to be made under reasonably certain extension options are also included in the measurement of the liability.
 The lease payments are discounted using the interest rate implicit in the lease.
-If this interest rate cannot easily be established, the lessee's incremental borrowing rate is used.
 For all leases, the Group has applied the incremental borrowing rate when calculating the lease liability.

 The right-of-use asset is measured at cost and is recognized at an amount equal to the initial measurement of the lease liability after adjusting for prepaid lease payments and initial direct costs, and costs to restore the asset to the condition stipulated in the terms of the lease.
 Right-of-use assets are depreciated in subsequent periods over the shorter of the asset's useful life and the lease term on a straight-line basis.

 When the Group enters into lease agreements, an assessment is made as to whether it is reasonably certain that the option to extend will be exercised.
 In the assessment, all relevant facts and circumstances that offer economic incentives are considered.
+In the financial years 2023 the Group entered short time agreements in Norway, Finland, UK and France.
+All of these agreements have a duration of less than 12 months.